How to recognise and avoid tech support scams

 Get advanced protection for your devices against viruses, phishing and other cyberthreats.
 Plus,

-Secure VPN to help secure your data when connecting to Wi-Fi with the reassurance of bankgrade encryption.
+Norton VPN to help secure your data when connecting to Wi-Fi with the reassurance of bankgrade encryption.
 Password Manager provides the tools you need to generate and store your passwords and logins.

 Cloud Backup for your PC helps securely store important files and documents as a preventative measure against the loss of your data due to ransomware or hard drive failures.
 Safecam for PC, to alert and help you block unauthorised access to your webcam.